-[(E) Continued to hold the interest without acquiescing in the prohibited conduct].

-[(d) For the purposes of paragraph (c) of this subsection, a person shall be considered to have acquiesced in prohibited conduct if the person knew of the prohibited conduct and knowingly failed to take reasonable action under the circumstances to terminate or avoid use of the property in the course of prohibited conduct.
-For purposes of this section, "reasonable action under the circumstances" includes, but is not limited to:]

-[(A) Reporting the prohibited conduct to a police agency;]

-[(B) Commencing action that will assert the rights of the affiant as to the property interest;]

-[(C) Terminating a rental agreement; or]

-[(D) Seeking an abatement order under the provisions of ORS 105.505 to 105.520, or under the provisions of ORS 105.550 to 105.600, or under any ordinance or regulation allowing abatement of nuisances.]

-[(e)] (d) The [affidavit] affidavits permitted by [paragraph] paragraphs (b) and (c) of this subsection [shall] must be filed within 30 days from the date of service of the summons and complaint.
-Failure to file an affidavit or to respond as set forth in paragraph (a) of this subsection shall constitute a default. [(f)] (e) In response to an affidavit filed pursuant to paragraph (b) or (c) of this subsection, the forfeiting agency may controvert any or all of the assertions made in the affidavit.
-The affidavit of the forfeiting agency shall be filed within 20 days of the filing of [the] an affidavit [filed] under paragraph (b) or (c) of this subsection.
-The financial institution, transferor, conveyor or successor in interest may respond, within five days of the filing of the affidavit of the forfeiting agency.
-With a supplemental affidavit limited to the matters stated in the affidavit of the forfeiting agency.
-If the forfeiting agency does not file an affidavit within the time allowed, [the] a transferor, conveyor or successor in interest shall be considered a financial institution for all purposes under this chapter, and the interest of the financial institution, transferor, conveyor or successor in interest shall be conclusively established for all purposes under this chapter.

-[(g)(A)] (f)(A) If the forfeiting agency files an affidavit under paragraph [(f)] (e) of this subsection, the court shall determine from the affidavits whether there is a genuine issue of material fact with respect to the assertions of the financial institution, transferor, conveyor or successor in interest.

-(B) If the court determines that there is no genuine issue of material fact as to the truth of the assertions in the affidavit filed under paragraph [(h)] (e) of this subsection, [the] a transferor, conveyor or successor in interest shall be considered a financial institution for all purposes under this chapter, and the interest of the financial institution, transferor, conveyor or successor in interest shall be conclusively established for all purposes under this chapter.
-The court shall order the forfeiting agency to pay the costs and disbursements, [including] as described in ORCP 68 A, and the attorney fees[,] of the prevailing financial institution, transferor, conveyor or successor in interest if the forfeiting agency does not prevail.
+- any notice of intent to seize or notice of seizure; and - (E) Continued to hold the interest without acquiescing in the prohibited conduct. - (d) For the purposes of paragraph (c) of this subsection, a person shall be considered to have acquiesced in prohibited conduct if the person knew of the prohibited conduct and knowingly failed to take reasonable action under the circumstances to terminate or avoid use of the property in the course of prohibited conduct.
+For purposes of this section, "reasonable action under the circumstances" includes, but is not limited to: - (A) Reporting the prohibited conduct to a police agency; - (B) Commencing action that will assert the rights of the affiant as to the property interest; - (C) Terminating a rental agreement; or - (D) Seeking an abatement order under the provisions of ORS 105.505 to 105.520, or under the provisions of ORS 105.550 to 105.600, or under any ordinance or regulation allowing abatement of nuisances. - (e) The affidavit permitted by paragraph (c) of this subsection shall be filed within 30 days from the date of service of the summons and complaint.
+Failure to file an affidavit or to respond as set forth in paragraph (a) of this subsection shall constitute a default. - (f) In response to an affidavit filed pursuant to paragraph (c) of this subsection, the forfeiting agency may controvert any or all of the assertions made in the affidavit.
+The affidavit of the forfeiting agency shall be filed within 20 days of the filing of the affidavit filed under paragraph (c) of this subsection.
+The transferor, conveyor successor in interest may respond, within five days of the filing of the affidavit of the forfeiting agency, with a supplemental affi-davit limited to the matters stated in the affidavit of the forfeiting agency.
+If the forfeiting agency does not file an affidavit within the time allowed, the transferor, conveyor or successor in interest shall be considered a financial institution for purposes under this chapter. - (g)(A) If the forfeiting agency files an affidavit under paragraph (f) of this subsection, the court shall determine from the affidavits whether there is a genuine issue of material fact with respect to the assertions of the transferor, conveyor or successor in interest. - (B) If the court determines that there is no genuine issue of material fact as to the truth of the assertions in the affidavit filed under paragraph (f) of this subsection, the transferor, conveyor or successor in interest shall be considered a financial institution for all purposes under this chapter.
+The court shall order the forfeiting agency to pay the costs and disbursements, including attorney fees, of the prevailing transferor, conveyor or successor in interest if the forfeiting agency does not prevail.